 No matter who was at fault, if you were involved in a car or truck accident while on the job, it is considered a workplace injury.
-Thus, you may be qualified for workers’ compensation benefits.
+Thus, a New York commercial vehicle accident lawyer can help you pursue workers’ compensation benefits.
 Recently, the law regarding on-duty car accidents was expanded to include all independent livery and taxi drivers.

 The workers’ compensation attorneys at Kaplan Lawyers PC can help every type of professional driver and fight to help them to get the medical care they need and the financial recovery they deserve.